Rational Structures on Automorphic Representations: Introduction

 \subsection{Related work}

 The beginnings of a rational theory of Harish-Chandra modules had already been sketched in the author's manuscript \cite{januszewskipreprint}.
-Independently Michael Harris sketched a variant of Beilinson-Bernstein Localization over $\QQ$ in the context of Shimura varieties and hinted applications to periods of automorphic representations in \cite{harris2012}.
-Harris emphasizes the Galois-equivariant viewpoint, i.e.\ he considers modules over $\overline{\QQ}$ together with a Galois action, and Beilinson-Bernstein Localization already puts strict finiteness conditions on the modules under consideration.
-Our results show that this is not a serious loss, as finite length modules satisfy those conditions automatically (cf.\ Theorem \ref{thm:finitelength}).
+Independently Michael Harris sketched a variant of Beilinson-Bernstein Localization over $\QQ$ in the context of Shimura varieties and hinted at applications to periods of automorphic representations in \cite{harris2012}.
+Harris emphasizes the Galois-equivariant viewpoint, i.e.\ he considered modules over $\overline{\QQ}$ together with a Galois action, and Beilinson-Bernstein Localization already puts strict finiteness conditions on the modules under consideration.
+Our results show that this is not a serious loss, since finite length modules satisfy those conditions automatically (cf.\ Theorem \ref{thm:finitelength}).

+Harris obtains another proof of Theorem \ref{introthm:hermitianrationality} in \cite{harris2012}.
+However, we remark that the exposition in loc.\ cit.\ is very terse.
+For example, the existence of a rational Beilinson-Bernstein correspondence, which is the key ingredient to the proof of Theorem \ref{introthm:hermitianrationality} in loc.\ cit., is claimed but not proved.
+Furthermore, certain rationality statements in loc.\ cit.\ are too optimistic.
+We convinced ourselves that such a theory indeed exists and has the claimed properties.
+Meanwhile, Michael Harris is working on an erratum for loc.\ cit.

 Further motivation for our work comes from related work of Michael Harris and his joint work with Harald Grobner, as well as work of G\"unter Harder and A.\ Raghuram.
-In the preprint \cite{grobnerharris2013}, Harris and Grobner observed a weaker variant of Theorem \ref{thm:glnrationality} for $\GL(n,F\otimes_\QQ\RR)$ for imaginary quadratic fields $F$, which is an essential ingredient in their work.
+In their joint work \cite{grobnerharris2013}, Harris and Grobner observed a weaker variant of Theorem \ref{thm:glnrationality} for $\GL(n,F\otimes_\QQ\RR)$ for imaginary quadratic fields $F$, which is an essential ingredient in their work.

-In their recent investigation of special values of Rankin-Selberg $L$-functions, Harder and Raghuram implicitly compare rational structures on Harish-Chandra modules in \cite{harderraghuram2014preprint}.
+In their recent investigation of special values of Rankin-Selberg $L$-functions, Harder and Raghuram implicitly compared rational structures on Harish-Chandra modules in \cite{harderraghuram2014preprint}.
 In this context Harder observed in \cite{harder2014preprint}, independently from us, that cohomological modules for $\GL(n,\RR)$ are defined over $\QQ$, which is a special case of Theorem \ref{thm:glnrationality}.
 Harder even went further and gave models over $\ZZ$.
 He first gives an ad hoc construction of models for $\GL(2,\RR)$-modules and then invokes an explicit algebraic variant of parabolic induction in order to produce models for $\GL(n,\RR)$-modules without reference to ambient categories of modules.

 Harder pursues rationality and integrality properties of intertwining operators, which yield applications in \cite{harderraghuram2014preprint}.
 In this context questions of integrality of inverses of intertwining operators boil down to combinatorial identities \cite{harder2010}, which have been taken up by Don Zagier in \cite{zagier2010} in a special but non-trivial case.